ont-app/vocabulary/README.md

 ### Prefix collisions

-There may be cases where two namespaces lay claim to the same prefix.
+The `prefixed-ns` function takes the prefix string and returns the set of ns's associated with that prefix.
+Typically this is nil or a singleton set.
+A prefix collision will result if that set has more than one member.

 In such cases the `disambiguate-prefix-ns` method will be called.
 By default, this will throw an `ExceptionInfo` of `:type` `::voc/DuplicatePrefix`.

 A bit of research into prefixes claimed by existing public